ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### Real DAE complains about missing cards/crates (new card/crate hardware has just need added)

 If a new DAE3 card or DAE2 crate has been added, it may not be picked up automatically.
-The ISISICP scans "crates", where for DAE2 this was a full 11 card VME crate, but for DAE3 each "crate" is actually a physical DAE3 card.
-So adding a new DAE2 card to an existing crate does not require any additional changes, but adding an additional DAE3 card requires a change to `icp_config.xml` in `c:\labview modules\dae`.
-If it contained
+The ISISICP scans "crates", where for DAE2 this was a full 11 slot VME crate, but for DAE3 each "crate" is actually a physical DAE3 card.
+So adding a new DAE2 detector card to an existing crate does not require any additional changes, but adding an additional DAE3 card requires a change to `icp_config.xml` in `c:\labview modules\dae`.
+If it contained:
 ```
 <String>  <Name>DAEDevice0</Name>              <Val>ISISDAE0</Val>      </String>
 ```
 this tells it to scan for crate 0.
-Add an additional line
+Add an additional line:
 ```
 <String>  <Name>DAEDevice1</Name>              <Val>ISISDAE1</Val>      </String>
 ```
 to also scan for crate 1.
 For DAE2 the name like `ISISDAE0` refers to an alias for a VISA resource name, for DAE3 just follow the same naming convention but no VISA alias needs creating.
-There should be as many `DAEDevice*` lines present as there are DAE3 cards in the system.
+The number of `DAEDevice*` lines present should match:
+- For DAE2, the number of VME crates
+- For DAE3, the number of DAE3 cards

 ### DAE exception messages